24 Dec

 Vitamin D, Vitamin C, NAC, Zinc, Ivermectin, Monoclonal Antibodies, Hydroxychloroquine, etc…

-You can find some good material about early treatment options that are safe and effective here: https://aapsonline.org/covidpatientguide/ (Association of American Physicians and Surgeons)
+You can find some good material about early treatment options that are safe and effective here: //aapsonline.org/covidpatientguide/ (Association of American Physicians and Surgeons)

 11 Nov